mukoyadariu/Phase-2-CODE-CHALLENGE-1A/README.md

     Filter transactions by typing into the search bar.
 Only transactions with a description matching the search term should be displayed in the transactions table.

-Bonus Deliverables

-The following bonus deliverables are optional, but if you want an extra challenge, give them a try!
-Completing bonus deliverables won't impact your score but can be a valuable learning experience:

-    Sort transactions alphabetically by category or description.
-This feature will allow users to arrange transactions in ascending or descending order based on their preferences.

-    Implement the ability to delete a transaction.
-When a user clicks on the delete option, the transaction should be removed from the table.